sisl/ROSOccupancyGridPrediction/README.md

 # ROS Occupancy Grid Prediction

 This package contains ROS C++ Occupancy Grid Prediction framework which contains point cloud preprocessing, ground segementation, occupancy grid generation, and occupancy grid prediction.
 The pipeline follows the approach defined by Itkina et al. [1].
 The package is compatible with models trained in Tensorflow and PyTorch provided as protocol buffers (.pb) and torch script (.pt), respectively.
 It contains PredNet [1], PredNet with TAAConvLSTM, and PredNet with SAAConvLSTM [2] models trained on the KITTI dataset [3].
 Pointcloud can be provided in the form of a rosbag or directly from the robot Lidar sensors.
 This package does not contain the Tensorflow C++ API and LibTorch API (PyTorch C++), and the rosbags.
-The example of the rosbags are available Ford AV Dataset Link.
+The example of the rosbags are available in [Ford AV Dataset](https://avdata.ford.com/) [4].

 ## ROS Lidar pointcloud compatibility